 - Risotto is a technique of stirring broth into short-grain Arborio rice that makes it become soft and creamy.
-(It doesn’t require a box.)
+No boxed risotto necessary!

-- In total it takes about 40 minutes to make; about 25 of those requires babysitting a pot of rice.
-To me, the flavor that results makes it ultimately worth it.
-Remember: it’s not quick and easy, but it’s pretty simple.
+- This Parmesan risotto takes about 40 minutes to make.
+25 of those minutes require babysitting a pot of rice.
+The flavor that results makes it ultimately worth it!

 - Cooking with wine = straight up flavor!
-If you’d prefer, you can omit the wine.
-However, it’s a perfect excuse for drinking the remainder with your meal (or while you cook).
+You can omit it, but it’s a perfect excuse for drinking the remainder with your meal (or while you cook).

 - I’ve made this recipe by myself while watching a very busy toddler.
 For me, I loved the challenge.
 Depending on your personality and/or grit level, you may or may not want to make this while parenting.
 (You’ve been warned!)

-- Adding black truffle flavor takes this risotto from wow to WOW.
-For a special occasion, we love the added touch (for a humbler meal, you can omit).
-We found these canned mushrooms & black truffles at our local grocery and they are also available on Amazon.
-While they’re a bit spendy, they’re worth it for the flavor–and much, much less expensive than real truffles!
-If you’re using this as a vegetarian main dish, it’s comparable to the price of buying meat.
+- Adding black truffle flavor takes this truffle risotto from wow to WOW.
+We found these canned mushrooms and black truffles at our local grocery and they are also available on Amazon.
+While they’re a bit spendy, they’re much, much less expensive than real truffles!

 - Place broth in a medium saucepan and heat to a simmer; reduce heat and keep warm.